 - Bacon: You'll crisp it up in a skillet, then use the rendered fat to fry the hash.

-- Veggies: I like to use onions, garlic, and bell peppers.
-I use frozen sliced peppers for convenience, but it's fine to use fresh.
+- Veggies: Onions, garlic, and bell peppers.
+I often use frozen sliced peppers for convenience.

-- To season: I use kosher salt, smoked paprika, cumin, and cayenne pepper.
-These spices add wonderful flavor and warmth to the dish.
+- To season: Kosher salt, smoked paprika, cumin, and cayenne pepper.
+These spices add flavor and warmth.

 - Turkey: The star of the show!
 I usually use pre-cooked diced turkey breast, but it's fine to use dark meat.
-Either way, make sure to remove the skin.
+Either way, remove the skin.
 Its texture won't work in this recipe.

-- Eggs: I use large eggs in almost all of my recipes, this one included.
-I fry them separately, then use them to top the hash.
+- Eggs: I fry them separately, then use them to top the hash.

 Variations

-Like all hash recipes, this is a flexible recipe that allows you to use whatever leftovers and ingredients you have on hand.
-So feel free to experiment!
+Like all hash recipes, this is a flexible recipe that allows you to use what you have on hand, so feel free to experiment!
 A few ideas:

-- Needless to say, you can use cooked chicken instead of turkey.
+- You can use cooked chicken instead of turkey.

-- Season the dish with dried oregano - it's really good.
+- Season the dish with a generous pinch of dried oregano - it's really good.

-- Serve it with poached eggs instead of fried eggs.
+- Serve it with poached eggs instead of fried.

 - Use different veggies - small cauliflower florets, broccoli florets, and chopped celery work well.
 You can pretty much use any veggies you like and have on hand as long as you keep the same volume - about 1 pound.

-- If you're not a fan of bacon, omit it and use olive oil or butter to cook the dish.
+- If you're not a fan of bacon, omit it and use olive oil or butter to cook the hash.

 Instructions